 Identify the cause for termination.
 In particular, if the solver terminated due to an event, (try to) pinpoint which event was responsible.
 Note that the current approach (evaluating all the events and then finding which one is smallest at the final timestep) is pretty crude, but is the easiest one that works for all the different solvers.

 - solution (pybamm.
-Solution) The solution object - events (dict) Dictionary of events set_inputs (model, ext_and_inputs)
+Solution) The solution object - events (dict) Dictionary of events set_up (model, inputs=None)